 Tampa Florida, USA Travel Guide

-If language barriers beyond English and Spanish are met, translation apps like Google Translate or Microsoft Translator can give quick, on-the-spot translations for text or speech.
+If language barriers beyond English and Castilian are met, translation apps like Google Translate or Microsoft Translator can give quick, on-the-spot translations for text or speech.
 Learning specific phrases is not necessary for English speakers.

 Services at Tampa International Airport (TPA).